-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan.
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

 CDBG funding will be used to develop public facilities for public purposes using existing owned properties to include parks, recreational facilities, and community centers in low- and moderate-income areas of the County.
 Sidewalks, including accessibility improvements for sidewalks and curbs, may be installed or replaced in these areas, especially in locations with high pedestrian use such as routes commonly used by school children or people walking to public transportation and shopping.
+Funds will also be used of infrastructure projects including sewer improvements and pump station upgrades.